pvcraven/3d_graphics_class/source/lessons/day_02/day_02.rst

 Intro to Mesh Modeling
 ----------------------

-Rather than just work with primitives objects, like cubes and spheres, we want to edit and create our own shapes.
+Rather than just work with primitive objects, like cubes and spheres, we want to edit and create our own shapes.
 This group of points, lines, and planes is called a **mesh**.
+Creating this custom mesh is called **mesh modeling**.

 While these mesh modeling tutorials were made with Blender 2.8, they still work fine with our current Blender.
-You'll notice a few changes in the interface, but it should still be easy for follow.
+You'll notice a few changes in the interface, but it should still be easy to follow.

-The videos are from CG Cookie's `Build and Animate a Low Poly Rocket in Blender for Beginners <https://cgcookie.com/courses/build-and-animate-a-low-poly-rocket-in-blender-for-beginners>`_

 Mesh modeling
 ^^^^^^^^^^^^^